alvesa/tiny-bank/README.md

 - History
   - `POST http://localhost:5000//accounts/balance/[ACCOUNT_NUMBER]`

-There are few other requests could help to see user or account states, those can be found into `tiny-bank.request.http` file.
+There are few other requests could be helpful to get user or account states, those can be found into `tiny-bank.request.http` file.

 ### Trade-offs